System Design Space

 For the company

-• Reliability ownership is decentralized: engineers must be able to operate their own systems
+• Reliability work is increasingly distributed across product teams, so engineers must be able to investigate their own production failures.

 For the candidate